This blog is part of the blog series named SQL Server Monitoring.

 Sources

-This feature uses the extended events sqlserver.blocked_process_report and sqlserver.xml_deadlock_report which triggered shaves the data into XEL files.
+This feature uses the extended events sqlserver.blocked_process_report and sqlserver.xml_deadlock_report which when triggered saves the data into XEL files.

 When the service executes it reads new records in the XEL files and extract the data and save it into a table in the monitoring database.